DSS – Decision Support Systems

 Due to drastic and sudden climate changes, technological evolution and innovation in cultural practices are no longer an option, but a necessity that allows the farmer to be competitive, not passively suffering adversities.

 In the case of the paradox mentioned above, the farmer, in ass’ shoes, would have taken a repetitive decision: he would always have chosen the same pile because his father or his neighbours did and do so.
-A technical look would have allowed him to notice the presence of another heap perhaps with a higher energy input: the aim of DSS is nothing more than to describe the characteristics of each heap of hay, without imposing a choice (which must be taken by technicians and farmers), but providing support to it.
+A technical look would have allowed him to notice the presence of another heap perhaps with a higher energy input: the aim of DSS is nothing more than to describe the characteristics of each heap of hay, (which must be taken by technicians and farmers), but providing support to it.

 The effects of an incorrectly considered choice can have a negative impact on the farm by compromising: the harvest, profits, employees’ wages and the survival of the farm itself.